-Admitting that was met with resistance, for several reasons– largely because I know I too often blame myself for things that are out of my control, but the part of my ownership is different.
+I resisted admitting this, for several reasons.
+Too often, I blame myself for things that are out of my control, but the part of my ownership in this situation is different.
 It’s not about blame.
 It’s about the decisions I make and who I choose to have in my life.

 The good news about being part of the problem is that it means I’m part of the solution.
 But can you find a solution if you don’t know the answer to why?
 Why I do this?
 Why I do what I know I shouldn’t?